-Anna Maria Island is home to a wide variety of vacation accommodations ranging from well-known hotels, landmark resorts, beachfront cottages, resorts, villas, and private homes.
+Anna Maria Island is home to various vacation accommodations ranging from well-known hotels, landmark resorts, beachfront cottages, resorts, villas, and private homes.
 There are accommodations to fit just about anyone’s needs.

-The Bridgewalk in Bradenton Beach’s historic district is a landmark resort, centrally located at the edge of the bridge.
+The Bridgewalk in Bradenton Beach’s historic district is a landmark resort, centrally located at the bridge’s edge.
 These apartment-style accommodations have an old Florida vibe.